vitanovs/versioner/README.md

 ## Contact

-Direct questions or issue to hall.arranger@gmail.com or open GitHub issue right away.
+Direct questions or issue to stoyan.a.vitanov@gmail.com or open GitHub issue right away.

 ## License

-Copyright © 2020 Hall Arranger
+Copyright © 2020 Versioner